 - Seeing the cardboard cathedral which is a temporary replacement while the cathedral is being rebuilt.

 - Going to Quake City museum.
 A great way to learn about how the earthquake affected and continues to affect the city.
 The video interviews are incredibly moving.

-- The Margaret Mahy playground is an awesome place for kids to play.
+- There is an awesome playground in Christchurch called the Margaret Mahy playground.
+It is a great place for kids to play.
 There is play equipment for kids of all ages including tube slides, swings, climbing areas, zip wires and a splash park.

 On the way to the peninsula, we visited a sheep farm where the farmer does a sheep shearing show every day.
 Roobs was very impressed and was able to feed 3 baby lambs.
 The farmer is really friendly and we’d recommend it to anyone with kids (or not!).

 Tickets cost us $17 for 1 adult and 1 child.
 You can find more details here: pointbnb.co.nz/sheep-shearing